About this Program

 To graduate with this major, students must complete all university, college, and major requirements.

-The department also co-administers a major in natural resource conservation with the School of Forest Resources and Conservation.
+The department also co-administers a major in natural resource conservation with the School of Forest, Fisheries, and Geomatics Sciences.

 The primary focus of the wildlife ecology and conservation major is to develop students' knowledge of the conceptual and applied aspects of scientific, social and ethical thought in wildlife ecology and conservation.
 Emphasis is placed on the biology, ecology, natural history and behavior of Florida wildlife species and the management of wildlife, their habitats and their population dynamics for the greatest aesthetic, ecological, economic and recreational values.
 Students will learn to think critically about major problems in the conservation of biological diversity and to apply biological principles to the preservation of this diversity.